Programs

 Jan Jancin and AIPLA Past Presidents Awards

-The Jan Jancin Award, and its companion American Intellectual Property Law Association (AIPLA) Past Presidents Award, recognize diversity-minded second and third-year law students who have made an outstanding contribution to an area of IP law or practice during their legal education.
+The Jan Jancin Award, and its companion American Intellectual Property Law Association (AIPLA) Past Presidents Award, recognize second and third-year law students who have made an outstanding contribution to an area of IP law or practice during their legal education.

 You can learn more about the Jan Jancin and AIPLA Past Presidents award, including how you can apply for the award at the following link: